Octobug/notes/devops/containers/docker/the_docker_book/4_working_with_images_and_repos.md

 CMD ["/bin/bash", "-l", ...]
 ```

 ⚠️ The command is contained in an array.
-This tells Docker to run tje command
+This tells Docker to run the command
 as-is.
 You can also specify the `CMD` instruction without an array, in which
 case Docker will prepend `/bin/sh -c` to the command.
 This may result in
 unexpected behavior when the command is executed.
 It is recommended that you